Oceans-s/PyQt-DataAcquisition/README.md

 - [2] Willman, J.M., 2022.
 Managing Threads.
 In Beginning PyQt (pp. 437-450).
 Apress, Berkeley, CA.
 - [3] Chapagain, A., 2019.
 Hands-On Web Scraping with Python: Perform advanced scraping operations using various Python libraries and tools such as Selenium, Regex, and others.
 Packt Publishing Ltd.
 - [4] Singh, N., Browne, L.M. and Butler, R., 2013.
 Parallel astronomical data processing with Python: Recipes for multicore machines.
 Astronomy and Computing, 2, pp.1-10.
+- [5] Willman, J., 2021.
+Data Visualization and Analysis.
+In Modern PyQt (pp. 73-123).
+Apress, Berkeley, CA.
-- [5] Sepúlveda, S., Reyes, P. and Weinstein, A., 2015, July.
+- [6] Sepúlveda, S., Reyes, P. and Weinstein, A., 2015, July.
 Visualizing physiological signals in real-time.
 In Proc. of the 14th Python in Science Conf (pp. 190-194).